 On September 4, a company of 36 men led by Captain Richard Beers headed to Northfield, Mass to rescue the survivors but were ambushed.
 Over half the soldiers, around 21 men, were killed, including Captain Beers.

-The survivors joined another company, led by Major Treat, and succeeded in evacuating the town on September 6, but only after discovering the bodies of those slain, according to the book A Narrative of the Troubles with Indians in New England:
+The survivors joined another company, led by Major Treat, and succeeded in evacuating the town on September 6.
+While evacuating the town, they discovered the mutilated bodies of the colonists slain by the natives, according to the book A Narrative of the Troubles with Indians in New England: